 Social Security has two trust fund accounts: the Old Age and Survivors Insurance Trust Fund (OASI) and the Disability Trust Fund (DI).
 The funds in these accounts are responsible for providing workers and their families with retirement, disability, and survivor's insurance benefits.

 Medicare also has two accounts: the Hospital Insurance Trust Fund (HI), also known as Medicare Part A, and the Supplementary Medicare Insurance Trust Fund (SMI).
 These funds pay for hospital, home health, skilled nursing, and hospice care for the elderly and disabled.

 The majority of federal revenue comes from individual and corporate income taxes as well as social insurance taxes (such as the Social Security taxes described above).
 As shown in the chart below, federal revenue increases during periods of higher earnings for individuals and corporations because more income is collected in taxes.
 Revenue also increases during periods with higher tax rates.
 Alternatively, when individuals or corporations make less money or the tax rate is lowered, the government earns less revenue.
-The year with the highest revenue collected was .If the U.S. government increases tariffs on imports from a particular country or countries, it could increase revenues, depending on the level of trade the U.S. continues to do with those countries.
+In , the U.S. government collected the highest total revenue in its history.If the U.S. government increases tariffs on imports from a particular country or countries, it could increase revenues, depending on the level of trade the U.S. continues to do with those countries.
 However, if tariffs increase and U.S. consumers import fewer goods as a result of the higher prices, then revenue from customs duties could decrease overall.

 The chart below shows how federal revenue has changed over time, broken out by the various source categories.

 Visit the Monthly Treasury Statement (MTS) dataset to explore and download this data.
 The inflation data is sourced from the Bureau of Labor Statistics.

 Total revenue has from $ in 0 to $ in 0.